ABOUT USPublishing for writers age 65 and older.

 Ageless Authors is an effort to recognize your vitality, your strength and your craft.
 It is designed to highlight the work of writers and artists 65 years of age and older.
 Ageless Authors is the brainchild of two highly experienced writer/editors – Ginnie Bivona and Larry Upshaw — who have launched a crusade on behalf of senior creativity.

 Ginnie and Larry have been friends and business associates for a number of years and now they have decided to collaborate on this exciting new project.
-Both have extensive experience as writers, publishers and in marketing.
+Jean is a longtime friend of Larry’s.
+All three have extensive experience as writers, publishers and in marketing.

 Ginnie Siena Bivona was born in Cleveland, Ohio, a very long time ago…and at the age of 24 moved with her husband and first child to Texas.
 She is the insufferably proud mother of five reasonably adult children and seven practically perfect grandchildren.
 She has worked in many facets of the publishing industry for more than 30 years.
 Currently she produces self-published books through her company, Lone Star Productions.
 Her service includes the entire process from first edits to printing the book.
 She has worked on everything from a two-volume hardcover book on buying and selling scrap, to travel, cookbooks, memoirs and novels.